mutantstandard/orxporter/docs/dzuk/file_structure.md

 ## Custom property **%(property_name)**

-Inserts another property that the emoji might.
+Inserts a the value for a specific property.
+Useful for properties that the default arguments don't cover or for leveraging your own custom properties.

 ```
 # manifest example